Intuitionistic $j$-Do-Calculus in Topos Causal Models: Kernel Semantics and Worked Derivations

 Then $\mathrm{Obs}_\chi(k,p)$ is the unique arrow $\Gamma\to\Dist(Y)$ such that

 Equivalently, observation $($conditioning on $\chi)$ is \emph{(i)} restricting along the comprehension subobject $\iota_\chi$ and \emph{(ii)} normalizing. \end{lemma}

 \begin{proof} Internally (Kripke–Joyal): at a stage $\alpha:N\to\Gamma$, the prior is the finite measure $p(\alpha)$ on $Z$, the event indicator is $\mathbf{1}_\chi(\alpha,\cdot)$, and the likelihood is $k(\alpha,\cdot)$.
 Restricting to the comprehension subobject multiplies by $\mathbf{1}_\chi$; normalization divides by its total mass.
 Pushing forward along $k$ is integration of $k(\alpha,\cdot)$ against the normalized prior.
-Uniqueness follows from the Radon–Nikodým identity in the finite/pointwise case (sums agree componentwise). \end{proof}
+Uniqueness follows directly from equality of the normalized finite sums at each component. \end{proof}

 \begin{lemma}[Intervention = kernel replacement $+$ integration] Let $k:\Gamma\times Z\to\Dist(Y)$ be a structural kernel (e.g.\ $P(Y\mid \Gamma,Z)$ in the cut object $M_{\overline{Z}}$).
 An \emph{intervention on $Z$} with policy $\mu:\Gamma\to\Dist(Z)$ (delta for $do(Z{=}z)$) defines the interventional kernel